 The annual Physician Health Fair at the Oakland Medical Center will take place on Friday September 30th.
 There will be several stations to learn cool garlic mincing and onion dicing techniques.
 Participating doctors will earn a zucchini sauté kit complete with the chopped garlic, onion and fresh herbs.
 To celebrate zucchini season, this week's recipe gives the very simple guidelines for preparing this tasty vegetable.

-- 1 lb zucchini or patty pan squash sliced 1/8” thick (the UFO-shaped squash with the scalloped edges)
+1 pound zucchini or patty pan squash sliced 1/8 inch thick (the UFO-shaped squash with the scalloped edges)

 1/2 yellow onion, diced or 1 large shallot, diced

 2 tablespoon olive oil

 Handful of chopped fresh herbs (I used parsley, basil and mint)

 - In a skillet with a cover, heat the olive oil and sauté the garlic and onion until just soft.

 - Toss the squash in the skillet to coat with the olive oil.
 Season with salt and pepper to taste.

 - Cover and cook over medium-low heat for about 5 minutes stirring a couple of times.